PRBonn/rko_lio/ros/README.md

 # RKO_LIO - LiDAR-Inertial Odometry

-We currently support ROS2 Humble, Jazzy and Kilted.
+We support ROS2 Humble, Jazzy and Kilted.
 Support for rolling is planned.

 ## Setup